-Fairleigh Dickinson University will welcome all students back to our New Jersey campuses this fall and return to in-person student experiences for courses, residential living, co-curricular activities, and related services.
+Fairleigh Dickinson University welcomed all students back to our New Jersey campuses in the fall of 2021 and returned to in-person student experiences for courses, residential living, co-curricular activities, and related services.

-FDU will require all students who attend either the Metropolitan or Florham campus to be fully vaccinated before the fall semester begins (“fully vaccinated” means that two weeks have elapsed after the final injection of a vaccine).
-This will include all students who will be on campus to live, attend classes, or engage in any in-person activities.
+FDU requires all students, faculty and staff on the Metropolitan and Florham campuses to be immunized against COVID-19.
+This includes all students who are on campus to live, attend classes, or engage in any in-person activities.
 For more information and to see frequently asked questions and answers about the vaccine policy, go to our COVID-19 Vaccination Policy web page.

-We anticipate that by fall, student support services in areas like admissions, financial aid, registrar, counseling, and health services will be available in person.
-At the same time, the University will continue to offer our students many of the online services that we developed over the course of the past year.
+Many student support services in areas like admissions, financial aid, registrar, counseling, and health services were available in person.
+At the same time, the University continued to offer our students many of the online services that we developed over the course of the past year.

-In the residence halls, FDU will restore double occupancy, remove visitation restrictions between halls, and permit access to shared kitchens and other common areas, all in keeping with evolving public health guidelines.
+In the residence halls, FDU restored double occupancy, removed visitation restrictions between halls, and permitted access to shared kitchens and other common areas, all in keeping with evolving public health guidelines.

-Dining capacities will be increased as well, and many additional student activities will be permitted.
-Athletics teams should once again be engaged with their respective league rivals in the appropriate season.
+Dining capacities were increased as well, and many additional student activities were permitted.
+Athletics teams once again competed with their respective league rivals in the appropriate season.